If you can't connect to your iPhone, iPad, or iPod touch

 - Learn what to do if only one AirPod is working.

-- Open Control Center and make sure that Bluetooth is on.
+- Open Control Center on your iPhone, iPad, or iPod touch, and make sure that Bluetooth is on.

 - Put both AirPods in the charging case and make sure that both AirPods are charging.
 Learn what to do if your AirPods or case won't charge.